Vehicle Type Approval – EU Exit Information

 Technical Notices – No deal contingency planning:

-It should be noted that UNECE type approvals are not affected by the withdrawal of the UK from the EU; all products with type approval and markings in accordance with UNECE type approval regulations will continue to be accepted by both EU and UK (subject of course to the status of either as a Contracting party to any particular regulation).
+t should be noted that UNECE type approvals are not affected by the withdrawal of the UK from the EU; all products with type approval and markings in accordance with UNECE type approval regulations will continue to be accepted by both EU and UK (subject of course to the status of either as a Contracting party to any particular regulation).
 VCA will continue to be able to issue approvals in accordance with UNECE regulations in any case.

 UK Type Approval Scheme

-Following on from the publication of the technical notice on the type approval of vehicles and non-road mobile machinery the Department for Transport has set out proposals for the operation of a UK type approval scheme and measures aimed at ensuring the continuity of the supply of products into the UK market place.
+Following on from the publication of the technical notice on the type approval of vehicles and non-road mobile machinery the Department for Transport has set out plans for the operation of a UK type approval scheme and measures aimed at ensuring the continuity of the supply of products into the UK market place.

 This approach will prepare the UK and manufacturers for a ‘no deal’ scenario, whilst minimising unnecessary costs for industry if this scenario does not materialise.